Nelzouki22/nterview/Home.md

 40. There are N stations on route of a train.
 The train goes from station 0 to N-1.
 The ticket cost for all pair of stations (i, j) is given where j is greater than i.
 Find the minimum cost to reach the destination.
 [MinimumCostTrainTicket.java](https://github.com/mission-peace/interview/blob/master/src/com/interview/dynamic/MinimumCostTrainTicket.java)
 41. Fibonacci series [FibonacciSeries.java](https://github.com/mission-peace/interview/blob/master/src/com/interview/dynamic/FibonacciSeries.java) [Youtube link](https://www.youtube.com/watch?v=CFQk7OQO_xM)
 42. Given a 2D array of 0s and 1s, find size of maximum rectangular submatrix - [MaximumRectangularSubmatrixOf1s.java](https://github.com/mission-peace/interview/blob/master/src/com/interview/dynamic/MaximumRectangularSubmatrixOf1s.java)
+43. Given boxes of different dimensions, stack them on top of each other to get maximum height.
+But box on top should have strictly less length and width then box under it.
+[BoxStacking.java](https://github.com/mission-peace/interview/blob/master/src/com/interview/dynamic/BoxStacking.java)

 ###Graph###
 1. A vertex in an undirected connected graph is an articulation point (or cut vertex) iff removing it (and edges through it) disconnects the graph.
 [ArticulationPoint.java](https://github.com/mission-peace/interview/blob/master/src/com/interview/graph/ArticulationPoint.java)